 - Traumatic brain injuries — many injuries to the brain go unnoticed and untreated due to the tendency for victims to feel no immediate symptoms.
 Others may exhibit symptoms that seem to go away and decide to refuse medical treatment because they feel fine.
 It is the delay in treating these people that can make their injuries so severe because microtears inside of the brain can fill with fluid over time and cause internal swelling, bleeding and damage to the surrounding areas within the brain.

-- Strokes and aneurysms — it is critical for doctors to recognize the symptoms of a stroke or aneurysm and take immediate action to treat the condition.
+- Strokes and aneurysms — it is critical for doctors to recognize the symptoms of a stroke or an aneurysm and take immediate action to treat the condition.
 Every minute and second counts whenever there is a bleed or blockage inside the brain because the brain is unable to regenerate lost cells.
 Neurosurgeons may be called upon to perform emergency surgery if there is a chance that the procedure may save the patient or reduce the severity of brain damage.

 - Tumors — neurosurgeons are able to locate tumors and determine whether the masses are made up of cancerous or benign tissue.
 When these tumors are the cause of seizures, migraines and impaired cognitive function, the surgeon may choose to remove them and monitor the area over time to make sure that the tumors do not return.